The Average Deviation, like the Standard Deviation, is a measurement of the deviation of a set of points from their average.

 Note that the Avedev function ignores logical values and text values (including text representations of numbers) if these are supplied as part of an array.
 However, the function does count text representations of numbers and logical values that are supplied directly to the function as individual number arguments.

 A company keeps a record of its monthly sales figures, over three years.
 These are stored in cells B3-B14, D3-D14 and F3-F14 of the above spreadsheet on the right.

 The average deviation of the three years' sales figures is calculated in cell H3 of the spreadsheet.
-The formula for this, as shown in the formula bar, is:
+As shown in the formula bar, the formula for this is: